Vratesh16/Hand-Gesture-Recognition/README.md

 voltage is sent to one analog port of the micro-controller.
 The glove is mounted with 5 flex sensors, each on one finger of the glove.
 • The American sign language also contains letters which involve wrist movements while trying to communicate.
-An accelerometer sensor supports the micro-controller to sense the gestures.
-The micro-controller will map these analog current signals and accelerometer values to codes corresponding to each gesture.
+An accelerometer sensor supports the microcontroller to sense the gestures.
+The microcontroller will map these analog current signals and accelerometer values to codes corresponding to each gesture.
  Flex Resistors Connection Arduino To HC-05 Bluetooth Module Arduino To Accelerometer
-# RESULTS
-Show with photos the final implementation and the results obtained along with any other relevant information.
-Paste photos of various operating steps/conditions and outputs